-Helena is constantly asking you to review maths with her to get prepared for her Baccalaureat exam?
 Nicolas just learnt to read and you are looking for fun and educational tools for him to practice?
-Paul definitely needs to do some exercises to consolidate his French grammar skills, and he is much more motivated when he works on a screen?
+Helena definitely needs to do some exercises to consolidate her French grammar skills, and she is much more motivated when she works on a screen?

-As the exams period is approaching quickly for a lot of students, it is very important for all of them to have solid bases.
+Building solid bases is very important.
 Luckily for us, it is now easier than ever to practice online, receive an immediate feedback, and obtain further explanation if necessary.

 To help your child either get ready or reinforce his/her knowledge, we’ve selected useful websites to practice and learn independently, especially in math, reading, comprehension and French language overall.

 First, we recommend for our early readers Abracadabra.
 This website, created by CSLP (“Centre for the Study of Learning and Performance”), in Concordia University, Montréal, offers four types of activities related to the French language arts for them: games with sounds and letters, practice of reading, comprehension activities, and spelling exercises.
 Your child may choose between several different books to study and a “little voice” explains her what has to be done, and provides some advice if needed.

 You can also visit the parents’ zone which is full of informations regarding the activities as well as tips and videos related to learning to read and write.